matldupont/matdupont-dev/blog/220131/01-custom-domain.md

 Now I can see my Domain names, Record Names, Record Types and Records Values.
 It's the same cert, so the data is identical for both domains listed.

 I make my way over to the Domain Manager in my Rebel account, select my domain and _Manage Advanced DNS Records_.
-Here, I add two **CNAME** records matching the Domains in my `.csv` and the respective Record Values.
+Here, I add one **CNAME** record from the data in my `.csv`.
+Again, it's only one unique value.

+The key is that the host/alias/name/whatever field should contain the _CNAME name_ from the file, **not** your custom domain.
+This CNAME is strictly for certificate validation.
+The value is the value.
 Save.

 I've read this can take a while.